hr0nix/ml-notes/rejection-sampling-finetuning.md

 $$Q(a_i) = q_i,$$

 the probability that $a_i$ will yield a reward of one.
-Applying RFT to this setup would mean sampling a lot of actions from $$\pi(a)$$ and leaving only those that resulted in a positive reward.
+Applying RFT to this setup would mean sampling a lot of actions from $\pi(a)$ and leaving only those that resulted in a positive reward.
-This process will result in a dataset with the number of occurences of each action proportional to $$\pi_i q_i$$.
+This process will result in a dataset with the number of occurences of each action proportional to $\pi_i q_i$.
 Assuming infinite training data and model capacity, training on this dataset will yield the policy

 $$\pi^*(a=a_i) = \frac{1}{Z} \pi_i q_i,$$